bifrost-io/mono/grants.md

 - Upon receiving the `approved` tag for your issue, you can start working on the submission.
 - Once you are done with your submission, submit the open source GitHub repo links and deployed links for your submission in the previously created Issue.
 - Bounty will be evaluated by the Bounty Committee
-    - Initial evaluation & feedback will be communicated with applicants up to 60 days from submission
+    - Initial evaluation & feedback will be communicated with applicants up to 60 days from submission.
     - re-submission and adjustments could be required.
+    - We will assign a bounty amount based on the quality of the submission.
-- The Bounty Committee will vote on the approval of the application.
+- The Bounty Committee will vote to approve payment of the proposal.
     - The committee can decide to accept the application in whole / partially or reject it.
 - The Bounty Committee will communicate their decision (approval or rejection) to the applicant.
+Your issue will be marked `cleared` after payout has been approved and `paid` after payout has been transferred.
 - Accepted bounty applications will be published on the [Bifrost forum](https://bifrost.subsquare.io/).

 ## Resources